MicrosoftDocs/azure-devops-docs/docs/boards/github/connect-to-github.md

-## Add a GitHub connection
+## Open Project Settings>GitHub Connections.

-1. Sign into Azure Boards.
+1. Sign into Azure Boards for the project you want to connect to GitHub repositories.

 1. Choose (1) **Project Settings**> (2) **GitHub connections**.